-The main complaint about the Air Jordan 1 was and still is, that the shoes do not have sufficient ventilation like a basketball shoe should have.
-Apart from this, everything from the sculpted heels, ankle support, and perfect traction, to the fact that this is one of Michael Jordan’s original Signature Line of sneakers from Nike, makes the Nike Air Jordan 1 a must buy.
+The main complaint about the Air Jordan 1 was that the shoes do not have sufficient ventilation like a basketball shoe should have.
+Apart from this, everything from the sculpted heels, ankle support, and perfect traction, to the fact that this is one of Michael Jordan’s original Signature Line of sneakers from Nike makes the Nike Air Jordan 1 a must-buy now.
 As a matter of fact, if you don’t have a pair already, it is possibly because you have just begun with your collection.

 Converse Chuck Taylor All Star

 Converse sneakers have always been around, and it’s meant quite literally!
-After all, the Air Jordans, Air Maxes and Pumps that we are all crazy about were released between the 70s and the 90s originally, but the Converse Chuck Taylor All Star goes back by more than 100-years in its origin!
+After all, the Air Jordans, Air Maxes, and Pumps we are all crazy about were released between the 70s and the 90s originally, but the Converse Chuck Taylor All-Star goes back by more than 100-years in its origin!

 The first of the Chuck Taylors were released in the year 1917, and these were then followed up by an improved iteration of the line-up in 1921.
 Just in case you are wondering who exactly Chuck Taylor is, then the answer may actually surprise you.

-Converse named their sneaker line after a famous celebrity basketball player of the time, but he was also one of their own salesmen, aka, Chuck Taylor.
-The man sold so many of the Converse sneakers, that the big head honchos decided to name the entire sneaker line after him.
-Of course, by that time, Chuck had also become a popular basketball player from Indiana, which helped them to promote their products by doing so!
-Therefore, although the Converse All-Star was being sold from 1917, it only became the Converse Chuck Taylor All-Star 15 years later, in 1932.
+Converse named their sneaker line after a celebrity basketball player of the time, but he was also one of their own salesmen, aka Chuck Taylor.
+The man sold so many Converse sneakers that the big head honchos decided to name the entire sneaker line after him.
+Of course, by that time, Chuck became a popular basketball player from Indiana, which helped them promote their products by doing so!
+Therefore, although the Converse All-Star was being sold in 1917, it only became the Converse Chuck Taylor All-Star 15 years later, in 1932.